rust-lang/book/src/ch03-02-data-types.md

 Every value in Rust is of a certain *type*, which tells Rust what kind of data is being given so it knows how to work with that data.
-In this section, we'll look at a number of types built into the language itself split into two subsets of Rust data types: scalar and compound.
+In this section, we'll look at a number of types built into the language itself split into two subsets: scalar and compound.

 Something to keep in mind throughout this section: Rust is a *statically typed* language, which means that it must know the types of all bindings at compile